giorgiozoppi/sharedprocesspool/README.rst

 SharedProcessPool is package that implements embarassing parallel using shared memory this will avoid pickling from input and output data.
+We provide two
+modules:
+ - workpool.
+A pure python process pool that works in batches, tested for realibility and scalability
+ - sharedprocesspool.
+An efficient process pool that avoid pickling mapping input data and output in a shared memory scoreboard.

 * Free software: MIT license